gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         }
     }

-Model `JavaSourceSet.dependencies` as a mutable collection of dependency declarations, with conveniences to add items to the collection.
+Model `JavaSourceSet.dependencies` as a mutable collection of library requirements (that is libraries that are required, not the requirements of a library), with conveniences to add items to the collection.

 Out of scope: